Complementary/Alternative Therapies Research

 Holistic Health Studies

 Carol Geisler, Ph.D., R.N, and Corjena Cheung, Ph.D., R.N. have been awarded a $7,042 Faculty Research & Scholarly Activities grant for their research exploring the use of Complementary/Alternative Therapies (C/AT).
-The research will be used to inform health care practice, education, and policy.
+The study will be used to inform health care practice, education, and policy.
 This project proposes conducting an on-line survey of Nurse Practitioners in one Midwest state to explore views and knowledge of C/AT and to describe if, when, and how Nurse Practitioners engage in dialogue with their patients about C/AT usage.
-The attitudes, beliefs, knowledge and use of C/AT of Nurse Practitioners will be described.
-Correlations between age, gender, years/areas of clinical practice, and attitudes/beliefs/knowledge/personal use of C/AT with frequency of C/AT dialogue with patients will be reported.
-Themesthat address if, how and when Nurse Practitioners engage in dialogue with their patients about C/AT will be described.
+The attitudes, beliefs, knowledge, and use of C/AT of Nurse Practitioners will be described.
+Correlations between age, gender, years/areas of clinical practice, and attitudes/beliefs/knowledge/personal use of C/AT with the frequency of C/AT dialogue with patients will be reported.
+Themes that address if, how and when Nurse Practitioners engage in conversation with their patients about C/AT will be described.

 Geisler, Carol and Cheung, Corjena, "Complementary/Alternative Therapies Research" (2012).
 Internal Grant Awards.
 13.